Soraya Bahgat: Public appearances

 Following her speech, she participated in a panel discussion entitled "women under threat” that also included Lebanese journalist Jenan Moussa, British journalist and barrister Afua Hirsch and co-founder and assistant executive director of the Panzi Foundation USA Lee Ann De Reus.
 The panel discussion was moderated by BBC television Newsreader and journalist Philippa Thomas.

 Honors and awards

+In March 2024, she was awarded a Champions of Change Award at a joint ceremony held by the embassies of Canada, Czech Republic, France, Germany, Sweden and Mexico.